wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/viva-goals-write-effective-okrs/includes/okr-framework.md

 - **Focus**: What OKRs can be eliminated?
 - **Alignment**: Who are the stakeholders you might have forgotten and who do you need to help you achieve these?
-- **Tracking**: Ask yourself will there be undeniable evidence whether we were successful
+- **Tracking**: Ask yourself, will there be undeniable evidence whether we were successful?
 - **Transparency**: Where are there unseen implications or bottlenecks?
 - **Stretch**: Are my OKRs propelling the business forward?
 Do they seem ambitious?